conaldev/Mario-Game/README.md

-mario game for fun. enjoy it :D
+marito game for fun. enjoy it :D